DanielSagiv/theone_server/docs/MD_files/MOBILE-APP-IMPLEMENTATION-PLAN.md

 ## Phase 4: Bot Chat Interface & Subscriptions (Week 4-5)

-**Goal:** Implement the core chat interface - the primary way users interact with THE1.
+**Goal:** Implement the core chat interface - a primary way users interact with THE1.

-> **Note:** The bot is the heart of the mobile app.
-Most user actions flow through or are initiated by the bot.
+> **Note:** The bot chat interface is a key feature of the mobile app, allowing natural language interactions.
+Users can also interact directly via REST APIs for structured operations.

 ### Backend Tasks (All Ready - No Work Needed)